Exact Terms

 Use it when

-Your rough ask sounds like: landing page, explain product, what we are.
+Your rough ask sounds like: landing page, homepage, explain product.
 The term gives your writing assistant a clearer problem shape.

 When not to use it